These days it’s all about eating protein!

-According to Harvard School of Public Health, there is at “least 10,000 different proteins that make you what you are and keep you that way.”
+According to the Harvard School of Public Health, there are at “least 10,000 different proteins that make you what you are and keep you that way.”

 Protein also makes up about 15 to 20% of the average person body weight, reports Medical News Today.
 Without a doubt, proteins are the major component of muscle.

 Muscles are what flex arms, legs, contract the hearts and create waves in the walls of our intestine to move food along.

 All these muscle activities account for most of the energy your body burns.
 This is why you often hear the more muscles you have, the more calories you burn and more food you need to maintain your body weight.

 Protein also performs crucial activities with all the cells of your bodies.